tullyhansen/botcat/README.md

 - the [botDB](.) database (collected by and stored in Google Docs) is made available under the [Open Database License](http://opendatacommons.org/licenses/odbl/1.0/)
 - any rights in individual contents of the database are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/)

-Copyright in submissions made to the Google Docs comprising the [botDB](.) database remains with their respective contributors, but is considered to be licensed for use in accordance with [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), kinda like what [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights) does?
-I hope that's right.
+For entries submitted to the Google Docs comprising the [botDB](.) database, copyright remains with the contributor but the content is licensed for use in accordance with [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), in a similar manner to [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Copyrights).
+(I hope.)

 For further details, see the [full license](license/).